dpgaspar/Flask-AppBuilder/docs/security.rst

 Role based
 ----------

-Each user belong's to a role, and a role holds permissions on views and menus, so a user has permissions on views and menus.
+Each user belongs to a role, and a role holds permissions on views and menus, so a user has permissions on views and menus.

 There are two special roles, you can define their names on the :doc:`config`